,

 What are the downsides of ejector pump systems?

 Frequent cycling from overcapacity size leads to premature wear.
 Improper installation risks leaks and corrosion.
 Failure creates sewage backup hazards.
-Odor when pump runs.
+Odor when the pump runs.
 Requires professional service and electrical supply.
-Alarm notifications important.
-Annual maintenance essential to avoid problems.
+Alarm notifications are important.
+Annual maintenance is essential to avoid problems.

 What is the lifespan of an ejector pump with proper maintenance?